 Each line of poetry is divided into feet (the basic repeating rhythmic unit), containing a repetitive rhythmic pattern of sound or beat.

-Understand more about meter in poetry reading this card.
+Understand more about meter in poetry by reading this card.

-Yet confused about use of meter in poetry than lets learn it from the basic.
+Yet confused about the use of meter in poetry then let’s learn it from the basics.

 Types of Meter in Poetry

 - Monometer (containing one foot in a line of poetry)